Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Basics/Introduction of OS.md

 * An OS acts as an intermediary between the user of a computer and computer hardware.
 * Purpose of OS is an to provide an environment in which a user can execute programs conveniently and efficiently.
 * An OS is software that manages computer hardware.

+#### Definition of OS:

+* An OS is a program that controls the execution of application programs and acts as an interface between the user of a computer and the computer hardware.
+*